-In the introduction of her latest book, Rae Pica writes:
+In the introduction of her important book, Rae Pica writes:

 "...
 I speculate about how different things might be if everyone understood child development.
 When I hear stories of small children who are bewildered, frustrated and even defeated in their earliest school experiences, trying with brave determination to do what is asked of them and failing to understand why they can't, I wonder, what if everybody understood child development?"